Note: HPCC’s latest Recharging Rates document is here.

 N HPC node(s): owned by lab for 5 yrs and administered under priority queueing model.
 After this time the node becomes part of the shared HPCC cluster resources.

-- Each node with 32* Intel CPU cores (64* logical cores), 512GB RAM and Infiniband interconnect. *the core numbers might nearly double when newer and less expensive Intel chip sets will be released this year.
+- Each node with 32* Intel CPU cores (64* logical cores), 512GB RAM and Infiniband interconnect. *The core numbers might nearly double when newer and less expensive Intel chip sets will be released this year.
+However, the per node cost may be subject to rapid changes (e.g the cost of RAM has increased by several fold in last year).

 - Alternative node architecture (e.g. GPU) are available upon request